petersymphonyconnect/irrigation-system/README.md

 * Persistent configuration, stored in LitteFS filesystem
 * Integration with Loki and/or MQTT for logging.
 Visualisations thus possible with Graphana
 * Use of WifiManager to support easy setup and safe configuration of Wifi access (this keeps wifi SIDs/passwords separate fron code)
-* Basic level of discoverability by Alexa using the FauxESP library

 # Hardware summary:
 A [circuit schematic](docs/IrrigationSystem.pdf) can be found in the docs folder.